 Westman Islands boat tours

 Even if you come to Heimaey island by ferry, I highly recommend including a boat tour to your Westman Islands itinerary.
 It offers you a whole new perspective from which to enjoy the island, sailing into sea caves and past lava formations.
 In addition, you will see puffin and seabird breeding spots.

 Update: I’m not sure if this tour is still running at the moment of the last update.
-The Heimaey Circle Tour by Viking Tours is one of the most popular, providing countless photo opportunities and a knowledgeable guide.
+The Heimaey Circle Tour by boat is one of the most popular, providing countless photo opportunities and a knowledgeable guide.
 A unique aspect of the tour is the saxophonist, who plays saxophone for you in the Cliff Cave near the harbor.
 The acoustics add a wonderful dimension to the music, for an unforgettable experience.

-Another really great tour is a RIB boat tour (RIB stands for the rigid inflatable boat).
-RIB offers 1-hour speedboat tours, which are ideal for a one day visit to Heimaey.
+Another really great tour is this RIB boat tour (RIB stands for the rigid inflatable boat).
+RIB offers 1-hour speedboat tours, which are ideal for a one-day visit to Heimaey.
 Make sure to book ahead, though.
 RIB tours sell out fast!

 TIP: RIB boat is much faster than a regular boat, allowing you to see more in less time.
 Another great advantage (and the reason we love speedboat tours) is that you don’t get seasick on these boats.

 Skansinn and Stafkirkjan

 Skansinn is a 15-16th-century fort in the historic area east of the harbor.
 It was built in order to defend the island from the Brittish, but it was the Algerian pirates that invaded the island in the 17th century.
 Funnily enough, they landed on the other side of the island and so this fort served no purpose at all.

 Some parts of the fort have been rebuilt after the 1973 volcano eruption and you can walk over the lava, where the paths follow the original street grid.